tanchuanxin/cs3245_homework_4/README.txt

                     .  normalize the scores for the documents using document length to create a baseline score

             2. Generate score modifiers for phrases
                 .
 Using the list of phrases generated, consolidate a count of the number of phrases matched.
 We perform pairwise check so as to assign some extra score for partial phrase match. e.g phrase "a b c" receives some score for "a b", even if "b c" is not in the document.
 The more (partial) phrases that match the higher the score
                     .
 For each phrase in phrases, if phrase is three words like "a b c", split the phrase into two like "a b" and "b c"
                     .
 For each phrase, split into the individual words and retrieve their postings list from the holding list for all postings list of all terms in free text list
                     . utilise positional index inside the postings list to find valid documents that contain the phrase . we are utilising positional deltas for the positional index --> Ensure we are summing up the deltas as we try and compare the positions of the two words to find consecutive positional indexes for the two words of the phrase
                         . track the number of occurences of a valid dissected phrase in a document and add the count into a dictionary.
                 .
 The number of valid partial phrase occurences found per document is normalized by the maximum number of valid partial phrases found across all documents.
-It  will be used later by multiplication with a pretermined phrasal weight modifier to be added to the base score for free text search
+It  will be used later by multiplication with a pre-determined phrasal weight modifier to be added to the base score for free text search

             3. Generate score modifiers for boolean constraints .
 Assume boolean query, even if the underlying is a free text query. get the count of partial intersections of documents between query terms (recall words and phrases are considered terms), e.g. for <a AND b AND c AND d>, if we satisfy <a AND b>, <a AND d>, we still get a count of 2 for the number of partial boolean constraints satisfied